 It's important to note that if your business decides to charge late fees, these need to be clearly stated on the invoice or contract.
 You can't retrospectively add a late fee after the invoice has already been issued.
 Your customer should be aware of the fee, which will ultimately convince them to pay on time.

-Below, you’ll see a sample invoice with payment terms created using SumUp Invoices, a free invoicing software.
+Below, you’ll see a sample invoice with payment terms created using SumUp Invoices, invoicing software.
 The payment terms are set as “Net 30” which is also reflected in the due date.
 Discount information and the method of payment are also clearly stated.